faisaljina/salamander-island/README.md

 ![png](output_34_1.png)

-We observe that the histogram shows a bell-like curve of distribution that tails off drastically above 20R.
-As may be expected, the modal number of Reds is 10, or 1/3 of the total population - a similar graph would be expected for Blues and Greens.
-If we were to assume that the number of Reds is approximately normally distributed, we could estimate the probability of getting the maximum number of Reds (29).
+We observe that the histogram shows a bell-like curve of distribution.
+As may be expected, the modal number of Reds is 10, or 1/3 of the total population.
+This reflects that with more Reds present in the population, there is a higher probability of a Red being selected and therefore the number of Reds being reduced.
+The opposite can be observed below this level, and a similar graph would be expected for Blues and Greens.
+We can see that the graph tails off drastically above 20R - if we were to assume that the number of Reds is approximately normally distributed, we could estimate the probability of getting the maximum number of Reds (29).

 ```python